Applying for Social Security Disability

 • U.S. military discharge papers, if applicable

-Gathering all of this information and paperwork is time-consuming, and even if you submit everything properly, your request will probably be among the 70 percent of initial claims that Social Security denies โ€” even if your impairment is on the SSA’s list of accepted disabilities!
+Gathering all of this information and paperwork is time-consuming, and even if you submit everything properly, your application will be among the 70 percent of initial claims that Social Security rejects — even if your impairment is on the SSA’s list of accepted disabilities!

 If you need Social Security Disability benefits, don’t let the possibility of denial stop you from applying.
 After all, some people are approved the first time they apply.
 One thing you can do is get professional Social Security assistance from Gerling Law.
 We can help you fill out and submit your application, and we will keep you updated on your application’s status as it moves through the SSD system.
-If your initial claim is denied, we’ll guide you through the next steps of reconsideration and appeal.
+If your initial application is rejected, we’ll guide you through the next steps of reconsideration and appeal.

 Has your Social Security Disability claim already been denied?
-We can still take your case and put you back on track to getting your benefits.
+We can still take your case and put you back on track to getting your disability benefits.

 How To File For Social Security Disability Benefits

-Filing for SSD is a lengthy and complicated process, and even if you’ve researched the process online, it can be very confusing.
-Factors such as your age, disability and even the person who reviews your application at the SSA will determine the outcome of your claim.
+Filing for SSD is a lengthy and complicated process, and even if you’ve researched the application process online, it can be very confusing.
+Factors such as your age, disability, and even the person who reviews your application at the SSA will determine the outcome of your claim.
 In most cases, the Social Security Disability process flows as follows:

 2. Around 70 percent of claims are rejected the first time they are filed.
 If Social Security turns you down, you can file for reconsideration, a complete review of your claim that is conducted by someone other than the person who made the original decision.
 You have up to 60 days to request reconsideration (in writing) from the date of your denial.

 3. Hearing before the Administrative Law Judge.
 If your request for reconsideration results in another denial, you can request a hearing before an Administrative Law Judge (ALJ).
 The ALJ is appointed by and works for the federal government, and will review your medical records, work history and the reasons you were originally denied benefits.
-The ALJ may also question you in person about your claim.
+The ALJ may also question you in person about your case.

 4. The Appeals Council.
-If your case is denied after your hearing with the ALJ, you may file a written appeal to the Appeals Council within 60 days of the ALJ’s ruling.
+If your case is rejected after your hearing with the ALJ, you may file a written appeal to the Appeals Council within 60 days of the ALJ’s ruling.
 The Appeals Council will review the ALJ’s ruling to determine if an error was made in denying your claim.
-This review can take up to a year to complete, at which time the Appeals Council may issue its own decision, return your case to the ALJ for another hearing or allow the ALJ’s decision to stand.
+This review can take up to a year to complete, at which time the Appeals Council may issue its own decision, return your case to the ALJ for another appointment or allow the ALJ’s decision to stand.

 Social Security Disability Requirements